-- If the cargo cover (if so equipped) contacts the top tether strap when it is attached to the top tether anchor, remove the cargo cover from the vehicle or secure it on the cargo floor below its attachment location.
+- vehicle.
+Doing so could damage the child restraint anchorages.
+The child restraint will not be properly installed using the damaged anchorage, and a child could be seriously injured or killed in a collision. - If the cargo cover (if so equipped) contacts the top tether strap when it is attached to the top tether anchor. remove the cargo cover from the vehicle or secure it on the cargo floor below its attachment location.
 If the cargo cover is not removed, it may damage the top tether strap during a collision.
-A child could be seriously injured or killed in a collision if the child restraint top tether strap is damaged. - Do not allow cargo to contact the top tether strap when it is attached to the top tether anchor.
+Your child could be seriously injured or killed in a collision if the child restraint top tether strap is damaged. - Do not allow cargo to contact the top tether strap when it is attached to the top tether anchor.
 Properly secure the cargo so it does not contact the top tether strap.
-Cargo that is not properly secured or that contacts the top tether strap may damage the top tether strap during a collision.
+Cargo that is not properly secured or cargo that contacts the top tether strap may damage the top tether strap during a collision.
 Your child could be seriously injured or killed in a collision if the child restraint top tether strap is damaged.